Real Estate Investment

 June 9, 2026 · 5 min read · By Pure Equity Realty

 How much is rent for a million-dollar house in South Florida?
-The answer varies significantly depending on which county, what type of property, and whether it's a long-term or short-term rental.
-But the more important question for investors is whether a $1M+ home makes financial sense as a rental investment — and that answer is more nuanced than the rent rate alone suggests.
+The answer depends on the county, the property type, and whether you are renting long-term or short-term.
+The more useful question for investors, though, is whether a $1M+ home makes financial sense as a rental.
+That answer is more complicated than the rent figure alone.

 Luxury rental rates by South Florida market

-Here's what million-dollar homes rent for on the long-term market (12-month leases) in each South Florida county:
+Here is what million-dollar homes rent for on the long-term market (12-month leases) across South Florida:

 Does a million-dollar South Florida home make sense as a rental?

 This is where the math gets honest.
-Let's model a $1.2M Boca Raton single-family home renting for $8,000/month:
+Here is a model for a $1.2M Boca Raton single-family home renting for $8,000 per month:

 - Gross annual rent: $96,000